SmingHub/Sming/Sming/Components/spiffs/README.rst

    If this value is changed, existing SPIFFS images will not be readable.

    The default value given here is provided to support :component:`IFS` extended file attribute information.

+   The first 16 bytes are used for system attributes (e.g. modified time), so setting this to, say, 64 leaves 48 bytes for user metadata.
+Each attribute has a 2-byte header (tag + size) so a single user attribute can be stored of up to 46 bytes, or multiple tags up to this limit.

+   Note: :library:`LittleFS` provides better support for user metadata.